 Overcliff Undercliff Track in Wentworth Falls

 Just before arriving at the Conservation Hut, the Overcliff Undercliff circuit trail makes a right turn into the bush at the signpost (see above photo).

-This last section is called the Shortcut Track and leads back to the Wentworth Falls picnic area.
-This is certainly not the most spectacular part of the walk, but it’s a pleasant and easy stroll back to the car park.
+This last section is aptly named the Shortcut Track, as it’s a quick way to walk back to the Wentworth Falls picnic area.
+This is certainly not the most spectacular part of the loop, but it’s a pleasant and easy stroll back to the car park.

+Overcliff Undercliff Track in Wentworth Falls